ttu/dotnet-fake-json-server/README.md

 ]
 ```

-Get all companies which has employess with _London_ in `address.city`.
+Get all companies which has employees with _London_ in `address.city`.

 ```sh
 $ curl http://localhost:57602/api/companies?employees.address.city=London